sramshey/emeritus/README.md

 The accuracy and fit time of each model was evaulated and compared, both before and after optimization.

-Additional evaluation is pending.

 ## Results

-The KNN and RandomForestClassifier had the best performance, with KNN achieving 90% accuracy and the RandomForestClassifier achieving around 95% accuracy on the test set.
-There was a trade-off between accuracy and fit time, as the KNN fit time was shorter but the RandomForestClassifier accuracy was higher.
+The KNN and RandomForestClassifier appeared to have the best performance, with KNN achieving 90% accuracy and the RandomForestClassifier achieving around 95% accuracy on the test set.
+However, with a training accuracy of 100% both of these models were deemed "over-fitted".
+The next best performing classifier was the Decision Tree Classifier, which had an accuracy of around 60%.

 ## Next Steps

+The next suggested steps for this project would be to try applying a neural net to the same problem and compare the accuracy to the other methods already attempted.
+We also suggest that obtaining additional features could help the performance of all of the classifiers.

 ## Outline of Project

-The notebook showing the process in code can be found here:
+The notebook detailing the process in code can be found here:

 https://github.com/sramshey/mol_class/blob/main/molecule_classifier.ipynb